pangmi/learntocode/Lesson02/README.md

       These are the awesome members in our Python team: [ Clara, Felix, Kingston ]
       ```

+5. Practice
+   - Practice the programs in the [Code](https://github.com/pangmi/learntocode/tree/main/Lesson02/Code) folder
    - Learn how to use Windows 10:
       - https://www.youtube.com/playlist?list=PLeH4ngtDM7eGai_xYLIihQ7ifSWHLvGPe

-5. Please practice the programs in the [Code](https://github.com/pangmi/learntocode/tree/main/Lesson02/Code) folder